deenhe91/deenhe91.github.ia/_posts/2016-05-13-classifiers.md

 Using feature importance analysis to pull out the most important features can be quite prudent.
 Sometimes some of the features are mathematically related to each other.
 Also, in the leaf dataset there were 16.
 Lots of variables means lots of dimensions which makes it harder to glean relevant insights.

 It couldn't hurt to prune some out.
-Here was the result:

 ![](https://github.com/deenhe91/deenhe91.github.io/blob/master/images/class_features.png?raw=true)